LETHAL GLASS IN AUSTRALIAN BUILDINGS

 Standards Australia have been aware of this situation for a period of years, but its flawed processes and procedures have allowed certain interests to obstruct simple amendment to AS/NZS 2208 so that lethal glass is no longer able to be certified.
 The big players of the glass industry have been fully aware of this for years, and despite this knowledge (which they have not shared with industry associations they purport to represent) continue to supply such glass.
 Details of this situation were provided in Submission 68 to the Australian Senate Inquiry into Non-conforming building products.

-To view this submission and the supporting attachments select Submission 68 at https://www.aph.gov.au/Parliamentary_Business/Committees/Senate/Economics/Non-conforming_products/Submissions
+To view this submission and the supporting attachments select Submission 68 at https://www.aph.gov.au/Parliamentary_Business/Committees/Senate/Economics/Non-conforming_products/Submissions.

-The defective AS/NZS 2208:1996 Standard remains the document that allows certification, supply and installation of lethal product in Australia and New Zealand.
+The defective AS2208:2023 Standard remains the document that allows certification, supply and installation of lethal product in Australia and New Zealand.
 The ACCC and the ABCB, Worksafe and the Building Ministers’ Forum (BMF) have been approached to act, but have declined to do so, deferring to the unfettered power of Standards Australia.

 StandardsWatch Incorporated demands that our elected representatives be answerable to consumers, and effect change to ensure that the regulatory framework protects the public as it purports to do.